waterbear-cloud/paco/docs/paco-config.rst

 IAM
 ---

-The ``resources/iam.yaml`` file contains IAM Users.
+The ``resource/iam.yaml`` file contains IAM Users.
 Each user account can be given different levels of access a set of AWS accounts.
 For more information on how IAM Users can be managed, see `Managing IAM Users with Paco`_.

 .. code-block:: bash

-    provision resource.iam.users
+    paco provision resource.iam.users

 .. _Managing IAM Users with Paco: ./paco-users.html